ANCAD Annual Report 2026

 The Shore Pacific Network is dedicated to advancing Pacific prosperity by strengthening connections and encouraging collaboration.

-ANCAD continues to provide backbone support to help grow this Pacific-led initiative, which brings together Pacific community organisations, churches, grassroots groups, stakeholders, and community members.
+ANCAD continues to provide backbone support to help grow this Pacific-led initiative, which brings together Pacific community organisations, faith-based organisations, grassroots and emerging groups.

 Community Voices: Stories that inspire